felipefr/deepbnd/README.md

 # DeepBND
 A Deep Learning-based method to enhance boundary conditions.
 This code has been used to simulate the numerical examples of the article "DeepBND: a Machine Learning approach to enhance Multiscale Solid Mechanics" (https://arxiv.org/abs/2110.11141).

 **Installation**

-Among other libraries, DeepBND relies on the following ones (some of them are installed automatically in the installation of previous ones):
+Among other libraries, deepBND relies on the following ones (some of them are installed automatically in the installation of previous ones):

 - library          version
 - fenics           2019.1.0